exeBIOS/Linux/README.md

 sudo systemctl status vsftpd
 ```
 ## Testing with the Filezilla client
-Download the FileZilla client and verify that the connection works using one of the users declared on the system.
+Download the [FileZilla](https://filezilla-project.org/) client and verify that the connection works using one of the users declared on the system.
+>[!note]
-**Using a declared user can be problematic from a security point of view: this means in particular users who are given usernames/passwords to connect will also be able to connect via SSH.
+>Using a declared user can be problematic from a security point of view: this means in particular users who are given usernames/passwords to connect will also be able to connect via SSH.
-The next step suggests managing FTP users separately from system users.**
+>The next step suggests managing **FTP** users separately from system users.
 ## User Management
 ## Creating a dedicated user
 We will create a user and position their home directory in ```/var/ftproot```.